ahmad-mj/HomeOfficeCheckIn/readme.md

+# MySQL Database Connection with JavaScript

+This project demonstrates how to connect to a MySQL database using JavaScript in a Node.js environment.

+## Prerequisites

+- Node.js installed on your system
+- MySQL database installed and running

+## Installation

+1. Install the `mysql` package by running the following command in your terminal: npm install mysql

+2. Create a new JavaScript file (e.g., `index.js`) and import the `mysql` package: const mysql = require('mysql');

+3. Create a new connection to the MySQL database by using the `createConnection` method and passing in the connection details: const connection = mysql.createConnection({ host: 'localhost', user: 'root', password: 'pass@123', database: 'database_name' });

+Replace the `host`, `user`, `password`, and `database` fields with your own MySQL database details.

+4. Connect to the MySQL database by using the `connect` method: connection.connect((error) => { if (error) { console.error('Error connecting to MySQL database:', error); } else { console.log('Connected to MySQL database!'); } });

+5. Close the MySQL connection by using the `end` method: connection.end();

+6. Run the JavaScript file by using the following command in your terminal: node index.js

+Replace `index.js` with the name of your JavaScript file.

+This will connect to the MySQL database and log a message to the console if the connection is successful.
+You can then use the `connection` object to execute queries and perform other database operations.

+## License

+This project is licensed under the MIT License.

 Aufgabenstellung:

 Es soll eine Anwendung erstellt werden, die es Mitarbeitern ermöglicht, sich im HomeOffice anzumelden und die automatisch die Zeiten an das Personalbüro übermittelt.